Fencing for Pigs ~ Which Type Is Best for Your Farm?

 Pig behind the fencing of a pigsty

 You will often find that pigs escape their fencing by chance.
 They were probably rooting for something by the fence line, and they got free while digging under the fence posts.
-These pigs always find their way back to the pasture, but this always poses a threat, especially if your farm is near a populated area.
+These pigs almost always find their way back to the pasture, but this always poses a threat, especially if your farm is near a populated area or a treacherous landscape.

 Knowing what pigs eat can help ensure they don’t escape their pasture to find more food.